 Enhance

 One of the best ways to ease digital friction is to enhance existing technology rather than simply adding more.
 Amplifying adoption of tools like the intranet through integrations and custom apps opens the door for employees to more easily leverage the systems in place.
-With the help of a digital assistant, integrations are easier and faster to implement.
+With the help of an AI Assistant, integrations are easier and faster to implement.
 The intranet has long been a resource in the digital workplace but far too often has been underutilized, with many organizations simply treating it as a link farm.
 With integrations, it becomes a digital destination employees visit and utilize regularly.

 Employee experience benefits from reducing friction long term

 Today an individual’s employee experience begins even before their first day of work.
 From onboarding to offboarding, the digital employee experience is involved every step of the way.
 Reducing digital friction not only helps employees focus, but it can transform how work gets done.
-Start optimizing your existing technology – learn more about how the Workgrid digital assistant can help.
+Start optimizing your existing technology – learn more about how the Workgrid AI Assistant can help.

 Loading... please wait